ProdataSQL/sharepoint-sites-selected-setup/README.md

 # Grant App Registration Access to SharePoint using Entra and Graph API
-As you may be awar the legacy method fot granting "apps" access to sharepoint v Graph API is deprecared https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/add-ins-and-azure-acs-retirements-faq
+As you may be aware the legacy method fot granting "apps" access to sharepoint v Graph API is deprecared https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/add-ins-and-azure-acs-retirements-faq

-This repos gives scripts for an updated process.
+This repos gives scripts for an updated process using Entra ID and Powershell.

 ### Pre-Requisites
 You must have created an "app registration" and have the following parmaeters: